 - You’d be so much prettier if you were fairer

-These things are said to us from people who are close to us and these can really be damaging to one’s self worth.
+These things are said to us from people who are close to us and these can really be damaging to one’s self-worth.

-The result of being belittled like this is due to girls wearing foundation colors that are 2-3 shades lighter than their skin tone, trying so many whitening creams and pills which can be harmful, going to salons to do treatments that lighten one’s skin and feeling ugly just because you are not pasty white.
+The result of being belittled like this is due to girls wearing foundation colours that are 2-3 shades lighter than their skin tone, trying so many whitening creams and pills which can be harmful, going to salons to do treatments that lighten one’s skin and feeling ugly just because you are not pasty white.